KlausLoeffelmann/MvvmForms/README.md

 ## Why Mvvm for WinForms?
 Does it make sense?
 Why not using WPF/XAML to begin with?

 Good one.
 If you have the luxury of a clean start for your new project, and your development team is up to the task, you most probable do not need MvvmForms.
-But that is seldom the case.
-In many cases, during the time between 1996 and 2010, hundreds of millions of lines of code have been written for the Windows platform, and often in CSharp and Visual Basic .NET for Windows Forms, or even with Visual Basic 6.
+But that is not that often the case.
+In most scenarious during the time between 1996 and 2010, hundreds of millions of lines of code have been written for the Windows platform, and often in CSharp and Visual Basic .NET for Windows Forms, or even with Visual Basic 6.
 Many companies don't have the means of throwing those projects away and start from scratch.
 And what for, anyway?
 Your solution works, it is stable and tested.
 So, why not continue using it?

-MvvmForms is for your, if your want to change your development paradigm for the Front End of your LOB Application to migrate to a modern world without the risk, where there is Cloud First, Mobile First and the need to reuse big parts of your Windows Forms monolithic Application on tablets and phones.
+MvvmForms is for you if your want to change your development paradigm.
+If you want to get rid of Code Behind and introduce a good architecture with seperations of concerns.
+If you want to build based on an architecture which allows unit testing.
+If you want to create an multi-tear architecture from your existing software simply by refactoring part by part, where you can reuse big parts of the software for different UIs like for Windows Universal Apps, iOS Apps or Android Apps.

 Our company, located in Westphalia Germany, has specialized in migrating from a typical Windows Forms Code Behind paradigm to a modern architecture.
 And we help to do this in a feasible way.
 We know, your team does neither have the time nor the budget to start from scratch, and that is the reason we developed MvvmForms: To help our customers to enter the new world of software development without jeopardizing the project.